ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Cons:

-- Less granular control than code-based tools
+• Less granular manual control than hand-written code-based tests

 Best For:

-- Teams exhausted by constant test maintenance
+• Teams exhausted by constant test maintenance

 2. TestRigor: Domain-Specific Language Disguised as English

-What it does: TestRigor markets itself as "plain English" testing, but users from other tools like Maestro quickly discover it's more like SQL—a domain-specific language (DSL) with specific syntax rules and a learning curve.
+What it does: TestRigor markets itself as "plain English" testing, but users from other tools like Maestro quickly discover it's more like SQL: a domain-specific language (DSL) with specific syntax rules and a learning curve.

 How tests look:

-- "enter 'laptop' into search"
+• "enter 'laptop' into search"

-- "click 'MacBook Pro'"
+• "click 'MacBook Pro'"

-- "click 'Add to Cart'"
+• "click 'Add to Cart'"

-- "check that page contains 'Item added'"
+• "check that page contains 'Item added'"

 This isn't natural language.
 It's structured commands with specific keywords.
 True natural language would be: "Search for a laptop, find the MacBook Pro, and add it to my cart."